S&P Tosses South Africa Onto The Fiscal Scrapheap With New Junk Status

-Ratings agency, Standard and Poor’s (S&P Global), has officially downgraded South Africa’s credit rating to junk status.
+Ratings agency Standard and Poor’s (S&P Global) has officially downgraded South Africa’s credit rating to junk status.
 The move comes in the wake of President Jacob Zuma’s recent cabinet reshuffle.

-S&P Global said that the move to junk status – sub-investment grade – was implemented “to reflect its view that the divisions in the ANC-led government have led to changes in the executive leadership”.
+S&P Global said that the move to junk status — sub-investment grade — was implemented “to reflect its view that the divisions in the ANC-led government have led to changes in the executive leadership.”

-The South African Rand has been declining dramatically since President Zuma announced last week that Pravin Gordhan and his deputy, Mcebisi Jonas, would be replaced.
+The South African rand has been declining dramatically since President Zuma announced last week that Pravin Gordhan and his deputy, Mcebisi Jonas, would be replaced.

 S&P Global reflected on South Africa’s economic future in their report to justify the downgrade to junk status.

-The report says: “The negative outlook [junk status] reflects our view that political risks will remain elevated this year, and that policy shifts are likely which could undermine fiscal and growth outcomes more than we currently project.”
+The report states, “The negative outlook [junk status] reflects our view that political risks will remain elevated this year, and that policy shifts are likely which could undermine fiscal and growth outcomes more than we currently project.”

-Some people may think that being relegated to the fiscal scrap heap is a terminus for economic decline, however junk status is not as low as a country’s credit rating could go.
+Some people may think that being relegated to the fiscal scrap heap is a terminus for economic decline, however, junk status is not as low as a country’s credit rating could go.
 The document went on to state that if South Africa’s macroeconomic performance continues to deteriorate, a further downgrade will surely be in store in the future.

-Or course the opposite is also true.
-If the country does perform better fiscally, S&P Global may consider upgrading South Africa from junk status to “stable”.
+Or course, the opposite is also true.
+If the country performs better fiscally, S&P Global may consider upgrading South Africa from junk status to “stable.”
 However, at this stage, considering the current political climate, it seems a bit unlikely.

 Pravin Gordhan is a highly-respected political figure, often lauded for his fearlessness, integrity, and fiscal prowess, and under his recent tenure, he managed to deflect potential rating downgrades to junk status, curb exorbitant amounts of wasteful expenditure, and implement various appropriate austerity measures to keep South Africa’s floundering economy afloat.

-Investors and markets alike welcomed Pravin Gordhan’s appointment to a second term as Minister of Finance after he was asked to replace Nhlanhla Nene in December, 2015.
-Gordhan was momentarily superseded by an obscure former mayor, David van Rooyen, in a move that ultimately crushed the South African Rand and caused the Public Investment Corporation (PIC) to lose more than R100 billion in desperately needed public pension funds.
+Investors and markets alike welcomed Pravin Gordhan’s appointment to a second term as Minister of Finance after he was asked to replace Nhlanhla Nene in December of 2015.
+Gordhan was momentarily superseded by an obscure former mayor, David van Rooyen, in a move that ultimately crushed the South African rand and caused the Public Investment Corporation (PIC) to lose more than R100 billion in desperately needed public pension funds.

 The new Finance Minister, Malusi Gigaba, attempted to allay investors’ fears by announcing in a press briefing that he would be implementing radical changes within the Treasury.
 Among the changes is a move to set aside R500 billion for direct investment in black-owned businesses, thus hoping to economically empower the masses.

-According to Times Live South Africa’s economic growth has decreased from 1.3 percent in 2015 to a mere 0.3 percent in 2016.
+According to the Times Live South Africa’s economic growth has decreased from 1.3 percent in 2015 to a mere 0.3 percent in 2016.
 Gigaba believes that radical economic transformation is the answer.

 “As government, our focus is now very much on the radical transformation of our economy so that all who live in South Africa can benefit from the economy.
 Tough and unpopular choices will have to be made to ensure such a vision.”